tewarid/tewarid.github.io/_posts/2013/2013-09-26-fritzing-to-design-and-prototype-electronics-circuits.md

 tags: fritzing circuit pcb design
 comments: true
 ---
+# Fritzing to design and prototype electronics circuits

 I have been playing with [Fritzing](http://fritzing.org/) lately, and I have to say I am impressed.
 It is very easy to create and document electronic designs, and turn them into beautiful working circuits.